Frequently Asked Questions (FAQ) about the Respiratory Therapist Program

 Q. When can I apply to the program?

 You can apply to the program each spring semester any time from March 15 to April 15 each year.
 (Check specific deadlines by requesting an application in late January of each new year.)
-It's a good idea to check out the profession thoroughly before you apply and leave plenty of time to take your prerequisite classes - go to See New RT Program Application Requirements.
+It's a good idea to check out the profession thoroughly before you apply and leave plenty of time to take your prerequisite classes - go to See RT Program Application Requirements.
 If you have not taken any previous college courses in English and Algebra you must sign up to take the ACCUPLACER Tes (see next question).

 The ACCUPLACER Test evaluates English and math competency.
 This is a placement test with three sections (reading, sentence structure, and math).
 ENGL-101A or equivalent is required for admission.
 The English reading comprehension requirement is met through "clearing" ENGL-163 or ENGL-167.

-The math requirement is met through "clearing" MATH-153 or MATH-155 (Intermediate Algebra) or equivalent course.
+The math requirement is met through "clearing" MATH-153 (Intermediate Algebra) or equivalent course.
 Students take the ACCUPLACER Test at the Placement Testing Center in Room 7205, Building 7, second floor, Fremont campus.
 If students have completed a college course in Intermediate Algebra or higher, they do not need to take the Math ACCUPLACER Test.

 The schedule for ACCUPLACER Testing for applicants to the RT Program is listed on the Health Sciences Division website.